Whose morals will the country follow?

 “Our country is in a great moral struggle over which set of morals and values this country will follow.
 Christian values are the ones that are told to be quiet, your time is over.
 The left gets whatever they want.
 The loss of traditional American morals and values is a sign of the decline of America.”

-Just 40 years ago, almost 70% of Americans said they were members of a church.
+Just 40y years ago, almost 70% of Americans said they were members of a church.
 Now it’s just 47%; and for millennials, it is just 37%.

 Churchgoers, including people of the Jewish and Muslim faith, are now a minority.
 I see a church in crisis as young people turn away from its message and teachings.